jwunderl/pxt-arcade/docs/courses/csintro1/arrays/intro.md

 1. starting with the [simple example 1] example
 2. add [something simple....]
 3. add [something simple....]
-4. Optional: Try adding [something that they have to infer or that might take a little longer than the simple items above]
+4. Challenge: Try adding [something that they have to infer or that might take a little longer than the simple items above]

 ```blocks
 // :solution